 However, two-factor authentication isn’t the only security option.
 Nowadays, biometrics like face recognition and fingerprints are becoming more popular, as are external hardware solutions like YubiKey.
 Biometrics come in handy when you’re looking for the best password manager for Android, as they spare you the trouble of having to type in your details.

 Since you’re here, chances are you’re looking for an Android password app, whether for your smartphone, tablet, or any other device that runs on Android OS.
 Of course, you can install a browser extension to keep your logins close when browsing the web on your phone.
 But an app is another must-have if you plan on using this software.

-When it comes to user interface, less is more.
+When it comes to the user interface, less is more.
 The app should allow you to master it in the shortest time possible.
 If it’s not clear and intuitive, chances are you’ll never grow into the habit of using it.
-If you’re looking for the best password manager for Android and PC, look for a streamlined design that provides you with fast and easy access to your vault, as well advanced features.
+If you’re looking for the best password manager for Android and Windows, look for a streamlined design that provides you with fast and easy access to your vault, as well as advanced features.

 The previous two parameters are pretty much standard these days.
 Every respectable password manager comes with military-grade encryption, two-factor authentication, and a well-designed app.
 And for an average user, this is sufficient for keeping their passwords safe.

 However, what tips the scale in favor of those at the top of our list is the abundance of neat features.
 These features can provide you with extra layers of protection, reports on the health status of your logins, and monitor websites on which you have accounts.
 Furthermore, some providers offer dark web scanning services through which they check whether your passwords have been jeopardized.